K4Connect, a startup bringing tech to senior living centers, closes its $21M Series B – TechCrunch

 “If I was wrong, then we were going to be more prepared.
 And if I was right, then we would be in a situation where we can actually help serve people,” says Moody.

 K4Connect adjusted its roadmap to focus on specific areas, like communications, content delivery, and pre-provisioning the Alexa Dot speakers, in order to limit time spent installing in residents’ rooms, among other things.
-Today, its solution offers features like resident-to-resident video chat for those now stuck in their rooms, tools for booking time slots in the dining area for facilities limiting large groups, access to live streamed content — like those yoga classes you can’t attend in person — and more.
+Today, its solution offers features like resident-to-resident video chat for those now stuck in their rooms, tools for booking time slots in the dining area for facilities limiting large groups, access to livestreamed content — like those yoga classes you can’t attend in person — and more.

-With the added funding, K4Connect, now a team of 57 full-time, plans to further expand into the senior market, including not only those in facilities and senior communities, but also those living in affordable housing on their own.
+With the added funding, K4Connect, now a team of 57 full time, plans to further expand into the senior market, including not only those in facilities and senior communities, but also those living in affordable housing on their own.
 The team is actively developing solutions for this market segment, Moody says.

 “We are incredibly fortunate in our investor relationships in that they not only believe in our vision but equally value our mission,” Moody said, in a statement about the new funding.
 “Forte Ventures is a prime example of that relationship and we’re proud to welcome them to the bench of our valued investors.
 With their support, and all of our investors, we’re continuing to accelerate to serve as many older adults through technology as possible.”